IrisVR/iris-error-handler/README.md

 ## Contribution
 If you'd like to contribute, please make a pull request for imminent review.

+Any commit to the `master` branch will run a githook that triggers `npm run validate`, which in turn runs `npm test`, `npm run lint` and `npm run coverage` in parallel.

 ### Error Codes
 Prior to adding a new error code, ensure that a synonymous one doesn't already exist in the [error table](#error-table).
 If it's indeed a new one, either find a relevant category for it (e.g. User errors fall under 200-299) or create a new category and assign a new group of 100 integers.